-1. If your project is one-sided, only use it on the upper looper, which is the thread on the right side of the fabric.
+1. If your project is one-sided, only use it in the looper on the right side of the fabric.
 For two-sided projects, use it on both loopers.

-3. Pick an appropriate needle (for example, a metallic needle) to make sure the thread will pass through the eye.
+3. Pick appropriate needles (for example, a metallic needle) to make sure the thread will pass through the eye.

 4. Always check the label to know if the thread is machine washable, dryable, or able to be pressed.

-6. Use a thread net for slippery decorative threads that fall off the spool and pool at the base.
-For example, rayon threads and metallic, decorative threads.
+5. Use a thread net for slippery decorative threads that fall off the spool and pool at the base.

 Serger Thread Weight Explained